ahiggins0/pi-nvr/README.md

 # pi-nvr
-Simple RTSP stream recorder using OpenRTSP on an rpi
+Simple RTSP stream recorder using OpenRTSP on an rpi.

+This configuration is used for an Amcrest AD110 Doorbell Camera that exposes a RTSP stream at `rtsp://<camera-ip-address>:554/cam/realmonitor?channel=1&subtype=0&authbasic=64`

 ## Installing OpenRTSP
 ```